 How to Pursue Hobbies with Kids

 As a stay-at-home mom, I have always prioritized not getting lost in motherhood.
 Meaning: I remain fiercely loyal to my own hobbies while supporting and encouraging my kids to identify their own interests and talents.
-Yet, somehow, it never occurred to me until this year to mix the two together.
+Yet, somehow, it took me a while to figure out that we could mix the two together.
 Yes, it's great to enjoy hobbies in solitary, or cheer your kids on as they pursue their activities, but there's something amazing about taking a journey together.
 When you discover an activity that you can both enjoy, everyone wins.

 When my 14-year-old daughter Kiana asked me to take her to hot yoga, we instantly began to share a passion and became connected at a new level.
 It's amazing to have Kiana by my side, indulging in her own passion for warrior two, tree pose, dancer's pose, and crow pose with sweat dripping from her brow.
 Not only are we enjoying a hobby together, but I hope that moving forward in life she'll carry forward the importance of self-care.